mr-ravin/cerebral_lstm/README.md

 h(t) = Uo(t) ∗ tanh(UC(t)) + Lo(t) ∗ tanh(LC(t))
 ```

+### Impact of Initialisation of Trainable Parameters in Cerebral LSTM
+The initial value of trainable parameters of upper and lower parts have impact onnumber of epochs required to train Cerebral LSTM cell.
+Ideally, upper and lowerparts should not have same initial values for their trainable parameters.

+#### Identical initial trainable parameter values for upper and lower parts

+  `Initial Symmetry`: Upper and lower parts of the Cerebral LSTM process inputs identically, leading to similar cell states Uc(t) and Lc(t).

+  `Redundancy`: Initial representations of upper and lower parts are redundant, poten-tially under-utilizing the model’s capacity.

+  `Gradients`: Early training updates are similar, but divergence may occur over time,leading to different feature extraction.

+#### Different initial trainable parameter values for upper and lower parts

+  `Diverse Learning`: Upper and lower parts of Cerebral LSTM immediately capture different aspects of the data, enhancing representation diversity.

+  `Specialization`: Faster convergence and better utilization of the dual-path architec-ture, as each path can specialize in different features.

+  `Performance`: Improved performance due to richer, non-redundant representationsfrom the start.

+#### Conclusion
+Our proposed recurrent cell ‘Cerebral LSTM’ showed the ability to better understanddata and has easily outperformed both single LSTM and two-stacked LSTM basedrecurrent neural networks.
+Many variants of Cerebral LSTM can be designed usingavailable varieties of LSTM cells such as peephole LSTM.
+Further research work canbe conducted on designing Cerebral LSTM based stacked recurrent neural networksfor designing deep learning architectures for understanding time-series data.
+Otherrecurrent cells including gated recurrent units can also be analyzed after modifying itsinternal connections similar to our cerebral structure.

 #### Cite as:
 ```
 Kumar, R. Cerebral LSTM: A Better Alternative for Single- and Multi-Stacked LSTM Cell-Based RNNs.